 The distribution fee accrues daily and is payable monthly in arrears.
-This fee is payable to the Authorised Distributor as compensation for providing distribution-related services to the Funds with respect to Class X Shares.
+This fee is payable to the Authorised Distributor as compensation for providing distribution-related services to the Funds with respect to Class T and Class X Shares.
+The Principal Distributor may in conjunction with each Authorised Distributor agree the proportion of the distribution fee to be retained by the Authorised Distributor with respect to Class T Shares.
+The Class X Shares distribution fee is retained in full by the Authorised Distributor.